 The African Market experience is something you should.
 Markets around Lake Bunyonyi have about anything you can think of ranging from African crafts, vegetables, shoes, clothes, and electronics.
 The people move around swiftly as they haggle for cheaper prices, others stand around and catch up with each other and others ride in with more merchandise to sell.

 A local market is a place where people come to connect and catch up with others.
+As a guest, you get to experience all this, and buy some great souvenirs to remember your trip by.

 This is the most common mode of transport on Lake Bunyonyi.
 The locals are constantly making trips across the lake from island to island and on different sides of the hills to do their personal business.